simplypa/AboutMe/README.md

 - 👋 Hi, I’m @simplypa
-- 👀 I’m interested in java
+- 👀 I’m interested in java,html, css, js, node.js, React,Python
-- 🌱 I’m currently learning Master of information technology in university of melbourne
+- 🌱 I’m currently learning Master of information technology in The University of Melbourne
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Full stack developer
 - 📫 How to reach me mitchellzhang0527@gmail.com

 <!---